daniel-kukiela/nmt-chatbot/README.md

  4. Score responses with -1 (includes `<unk>`, 0 (matches agains at least one rule in setup/answers_blacklist.txt file) or 1 (passes all checks)
  5. Return (show with interactive mode) responses

+It is also possible to process batch of the questions by simply using command redirection:

+    python inference.py < input_file

+or:

+    python inference.py < input_file > output_file

 Importing nmt-chatbot
 -------------

 Project allows to be imported for the needs of inference.
-Simply embed folder within your project and import, tehn use:
+Simply embed folder within your project and import, then use:

     from nmt-chatbot.inference import inference